gbv/picamodbot/README.md

+This application is used to collect change requests in PICA+ records.

 ## Installation

-To deploy this application on your dotCloud account:
+To deploy this application on your [dotCloud] account:

     dotcloud push picamodbot